thapmons/autonomous-power-tiller/research/resources.md

   *Why it matters:* Gives a glimpse of thai-based 2-wheeler tractor's mechanical and steering system.

 * **Extreme Puddling: Power Tillers in Deep Mud** [Watch on YouTube](https://www.youtube.com/watch?v=J_gJPBZXalg)
   *Why it matters:* Glimpse of worst-case scenerio for computer-vision based sensors.

+* **Honda FJ500 DLX Ploughing Plowing.** [Watch on YouTube](https://www.youtube.com/watch?v=53m_iRyakcw)
+  *Why it matters:* Application of 2-wheeler tractor in a dry farmland.

 ---